DarkGhostHunter/OpenWRT-NSS-Full/README.md

  - Port 4 ready for dumb AP (as a bridge for IoT devices), that can be changed into a normal port later.
  - Many packages like AdBlock, Usteer (for making devices roam between 5GHz and 2.4GHz antennas seamlessly) and else.
  - Plex Media Server script (don't go overboard, this CPU is like a [Motorola Moto G5 Plus](https://www.gsmarena.com/motorola_moto_g5_plus-8453.php) from 2017).
+ - Comes with [NetData](), but disabled by default.
+If you're a data hoarder, you may enable it.
+Patience on the setup, it consumes all router resources, but eventually runs.
+Added configs to run on a router rather than a x86 rack.

 ## The ugly